$1,500

 Taxes for Expats

 Costa Rica’s tax system is one of its biggest draws for international expats, and understanding it properly can save you tens of thousands of dollars per year.
+For the full picture on US tax obligations abroad, see our expat tax guide for Americans.

 The Territorial Tax System